elTRexx/SetOnceGenerator/SetOnceGenerator/readme.md

 ### Optional warning handling

-By default, nothing warn you when you try
+By default, nothing warn you when you try to

-- to `Get` a non already setted property
+- `Get` a non already setted property

-- to `Set` an already maximum setted property
+- `Set` an already maximum setted property

 You can handle this with your own logic by uncommenting and extending the provided partial class `SettableNTimesProperty`, found in your project directory under the automatically created "Custom_Warning" folder.